Colin-TUE/LEGOAlexa/README.md

 ##### Move Forwards and Backwards

 So let's start with moving forwards.
 To move forward we need to enable both front motors (port A and B).
 These motors need to be set to the same speed and rotate in opposite directions.
-THe opposite direction is needed, since the motors are positioned in opposite directions.
-We want the wheels to rotate in the same directions and therefore one motor needs to be set in negative speed.
-In summary, to move forward we set motor A to 25% power and Motor B to -25% power.
+The opposite direction is because the motors are positioned in opposite directions.
+We want the wheels to rotate in the same directions and therefore one motor needs to be set to a negative speed.
+In summary, to move forward we set motor A to 25% power and motor B to -25% power.
 In this example we use 2 seconds for the duration.

 ![Motor direction forward-backward](readme-images/turtle-omni-wheels-fb.png)